paulghaddad/baby_site/src/pages/activities/index.md

 ![Tummy time with mirror](/img/screen-shot-2022-10-06-at-7.23.30-pm.png)

 **Mirrors are also a lot of fun for babies**.
-They love to look at themselves!
 So place baby on his tummy and prop up a mirror in front of him.

 I also found it useful to **prop up pictures of artwork or baby animals** for him to look at during tummy time.
 I got these pictures from daily calendars ([Art Page-A-Day Gallery Calendar](https://amzn.to/3MPfB2u) and [](https://www.amazon.com/Baby-Animals-Calendar-Daily-Desktop/dp/1549220322/ref=sr_1_1?crid=1M5S4L6YI09X3&keywords=Baby+Animals+2022+Box+Calendar&qid=1662978858&sprefix=baby+animals+2022+box+calendar+%2Caps%2C92&sr=8-1)[Baby Animals 2022 Box Calendar](https://amzn.to/3EWUPMi)).
 I’d select a few pictures and place them in front of him, which he absolutely loved.

 **Mobiles were another favorite** tummy time item.

 Get baby on his belly, then dangle the mobile in front of baby or to the side.
-Babies love mobiles, and provide the motivation to lift that heavy head!
+Baby will love it!

 ![Tummy time with toys](/img/screen-shot-2022-10-06-at-8.59.15-pm.png)